Examples Of Two Cultures Working Together in the Office

 She also really wanted Desiree’s take on it, since she has 20-plus years’ experience in training and customer service and she just happens to be a German who’s worked in the U.S. for the past 10 years.
 Who knows Germany and America better than someone who’s worked in both countries, married an American, studied the two cultures and educates others about culture?

-Desiree Perez On The Multicultural Workplace
+Desiree Perez Answers Questions About Multicultural Workplace Challenges

 Micah Bellieu: What holds companies back the most when it comes to two culture groups working together?